amarish-kumar/MyExpenses/README.md

-# MyBaseSolution
+# MyExpenses
-C# architecture using Wpf, WinForm and Web MVC.
+Project to control personal expenses.
+Written in C# using WinForm and in the future for web.